Managing Snowflake users, roles, and grants with Python

 • DatabaseRole: Exposes a database role’s properties, such as its name and a comment.

-• DatabaseRoleResource: Exposes methods you can use to fetch a corresponding DatabaseRole object and to drop the database role.
+• DatabaseRoleResource: Exposes methods you can use to grant and manage privileges on a corresponding DatabaseRole object, and to drop the database role.

 Creating a database role